Accenture/airefinery-sdk/README.md

 ```

-3. Create you first DistillerClient
+3. Create you first AIRefinery client

-[`DistillerClient`](https://sdk.airefinery.accenture.com/api-reference/distiller-index/) API creates a distiller client.
+[`AsyncAIRefinery`](https://sdk.airefinery.accenture.com/api-reference/distiller-index/) API creates a distiller client.
 This client will interface with the AI Refinery™ service to run your project.
 Below is a function that sets up the distiller client.
 Here's what it does:

-- Authenticate you using `AIREFINERY_ACCOUNT` and `AIREFINERY_API_KEY` from your os envenvironment variables.
+- Authenticate using `AIREFINERY_API_KEY` from your os envenvironment variables.
 - Defines the `simple_agent` function that will cover the scope of the `Assistant Agent` using AI Refinery™ Inference-as-a-service.
-- Instantiates a `DistillerClient`.
+- Instantiates a `AsyncAIRefinery`.
 - Creates a project named `my_first_project` using the configuration specified in the `example.yaml` file.
 - Adds the `simple_agent` to the `executor_dict` under the name `Assistant Agent`.
 - Runs the project in `interactive` mode.